vaiosstyl/bibook/bibook/pairwise/needleman.md

 Big-O notation is used in computational science for describing how the running time or memory usage of an algorithm scales with a given factor.
 E.g. if we expect the running time to scale as $g(x)$ we write that the algorithm has complexity $\mathcal{O}(g(x))$.
 A more formal definition can be found at [wikipedia](https://en.wikipedia.org/wiki/Big_O_notation).

-In the case of Needelman-Wunch we see that the number of calculations needed are proportional to the size of the dynamic programming matrix, which equals the product of the lengths of the sequences, M x N. This results in a time complexity of $ \mathcal{O}(MN) $, indicating that the time to complete the task scales proportionally with the product of the lengths of the two sequences.
+In the case of Needleman-Wunsch we see that the number of calculations needed are proportional to the size of the dynamic programming matrix, which equals the product of the lengths of the sequences, M x N. This results in a time complexity of $ \mathcal{O}(MN) $, indicating that the time to complete the task scales proportionally with the product of the lengths of the two sequences.

 In the same way memory usage also scales with $ \mathcal{O}(MN)$, as the scoring matrix used to store intermediate results requires memory proportional to its size.